afeld/python-public-policy/assignments.md

    - What you see is what the instructors will see.
 1. Upload the PDF to the {{lms_name}} Assignment.

-After the resubmission deadline passes for each Assignment, the solutions will be posted in [`shared/solutions/`](https://padmgp-4506001-fall.rcnyu.org/user-redirect/tree/shared/solutions/).
+After the resubmission deadline passes for each Assignment, the solutions will be posted{% if id == 'nyu' %} in [`shared/solutions/`](https://padmgp-4506001-fall.rcnyu.org/user-redirect/tree/shared/solutions/){% endif %}.

 Note: In-class exercises will not be graded.